 Practice 5 Yoga For Knee Pain And Joint Pain Relief

 All the doctors talk about eating medicines when they are suffering from knee pain.
-But if the exercise and yoga of some feet are practiced regularly, then the pain of the feet and knees will be relaxed.
-Doing yoga relieves muscles and also reduces pressure and tension at the knee.
+But if the exercise and yoga of the feet are practiced regularly, then the pain of the feet and knees will be relieved.
+Doing yoga relieves muscles and also reduces pressure and tension at the knees.
 There are many Yogasanas which are specifically meant to relax the knee.
 The effect of yoga lasts longer than other exercises.
 So let’s know 5 Yogasanas that help in relieving foot pain.

 Bridge Pose (Setu Bandhasana)

-Setu Bandhasana is the important supine yoga poses that are helpful in the treatment of knee pain, thyroid, back pain, neck pain, problems related to the nervous system and many more.
+Setu Bandhasana is an important supine yoga pose that is helpful in the treatment of knee pain, thyroid problems, back pain, neck pain, problems related to the nervous system, and many more.
 It is effective in relaxing the body and reducing stress.

-- Lie on your back with your knees bent and feet together and keep your arms alongside the body and palms on the ground.
+- Lie on your back with your knees bent and feet together, and keep your arms alongside your body and palms on the ground.

 - Now exhale and lift your hips towards the ceiling while keeping your palms and feet on the floor.